dlarosa/dependency-injection-asp-net-5/README.md

 # Dependency Injection in ASP.NET 5

-Dependency injection is at the heart of ASP.NET 5.
-Much has been written about it since last year, but in this demo I would like to provide a simple example of how to use dependency injection to inject a service in an ASP.NET 5 Controller.
+Simple example of how to use dependency injection to inject a service in an ASP.NET 5 Controller.

-To achieve this, we will create an ASP.NET 5 application that displays the weather forecast.
-This application will be able to use two different services: WeatherService, which uses [WeatherNet](https://www.nuget.org/packages/WeatherNet/ "WeatherNet") to provide real weather forecast, and WeatherService2, which as you will see later, it is not a very reliable forecast provider.
+###Introduction

-Later in the demo, I will demonstrate how easy it is to modify our application and switch between these two services.
-Let’s get to it.
+The following lines show how to use dependency injection in an ASP.NET 5 application that displays the weather forecast.
+The application will be able to use two different services: WeatherService, which uses [WeatherNet](https://www.nuget.org/packages/WeatherNet/ "WeatherNet") to provide real weather forecast, and WeatherService2, which as you will see later, it is not a very reliable forecast provider.

 ###Creating the service